prabhathshanuka/AugmentedRealityHomeAssistant/README.md

 now you can install all the necesary libraries

-affter doing that you can impliment iot device in here i am using nodemcu to writ for node mce u want
+affter doing that you can impliment iot device in here i am using nodemcu to write for nodemcu  you want to arduino  ide download  it and config